harshprajapati1/Online-Course-Website/README.md

-this is a Online course webiste clone made by me using only HTML and CSS
+this is a Online course webiste clone made using only HTML and CSS